 Here at Alfred's Playhouse!"

-Alfred's Playhouse is one of the most surreal, disturbing, and Nightmare Fuel filled web video series on the internet.
+Alfred's Playhouse is one of the most surreal and disturbing web video series on the internet.
 The series is about a traumatized, mentally ill dog named Alfred Alfer, who tries to forget about his abusive childhood by imagining himself in a happy fantasy world.
 In the videos, his alter-ego, Dictator Pickles, emerges, who is an Ax-Crazy psychopath who dreams of world domination.
 Alfred also shows himself to be incredibly needy and lonely, and he's often forced out of his fantasy land by harsh reality.

 The series has been likened by some fans to David Firth's works such as Salad Fingers and Spoilsbury Toast Boy.
 The series is very Not Safe for Work, full of sexual imagery, and pretty disturbing, but it has a touch of Surreal Humor.

-Alfred's Playhouse was created by Emily Youcis, who seems to be a bit of a Crazy Awesome Mad Artist.
-She is currently working on a full-length Alfred Alfer movie entirely on her own.
-She formerly had a Youtube Channel, but it was removed.
-However, her Newgrounds account can be found here.
+Alfred's Playhouse was created by Emily Youcis, who based the series largely on her own life experiences.
+A full-length movie of the series was produced in 2017.
+While her YouTube channel was removed due to her advocacy of neo-nazism, the videos can still be viewed on her Newgrounds account, found here.

 Alfred's Playhouse (and general installments) provides examples of:

-- Abusive Parents: Alfred's parents were this trope.
-He mentions in a song that they left him at Goodwill and tried to drown him in the bathtub.
-And then there's his sexual abuse.
-Although a human did that to him, his uncaring parents certainly didn't help him deal with the trauma.
+- Abusive Parents: Alfred mentions in a song that his parents left him at Goodwill and once tried to drown him in the bathtub.
+When he was sexually abused by a human, his parents were completely unfazed and did nothing to help him with his trauma.